Meet the LLA

 Ani O’Brien is a lesbian activist and journalist from New Zealand, who specializes in marketing.
 She’s a “top writer in LGBTQ” on Medium, and works to effect change in New Zealand law.

 Danni Balderas is a Mexican immigrant and lesbian feminist.
 In addition to her activism around lesbian issues, she’ll soon be graduating with a BA in Chemistry, and looking for ways to preserve natural resources and diminish the impacts of hazardous waste.

-Erin Solomon is a Jewish lesbian activist and award-winning singer/songwriter/musician.
+Erin David is a Jewish lesbian activist and award-winning singer/songwriter/musician.
 After spending time in the LA entertainment industry, she traded in her acting career to pursue a degree in law.
 She currently works full time on restorative-justice based diversion programs for prosecutors in Northern California.